Rafflesia zollingeriana: Uses

 The buds (knop) were harvested by locals for use in jamu, Javanese herbalism, a situation first reported in the book by Zuhud et al. in 1998.
 The bud was sliced and dried before use.
-In the 1980s traders paid a price of 1500 rupiah per kilogram of a dried bud in the villages, as opposed to 400 rupiah for 1 kg of rice.
+In the 1980s, traders paid a price of 1500 rupiah per kilogram of a dried bud in the villages, as opposed to 400 rupiah for 1 kg of rice.
 Buds were then exported to the nearby city of Jember or the main centres of herbalism - Surabaya and Solo.
 Collectors reported finding 1 to 30 knop in the forest, collecting all the buds they could find.
 Collectors did not entirely known what it was used for.
 Traders reported in the 2010s that the business was drying up -demand was softening and thus lowering prices, collection was more difficult due to patrols of forest rangers, and there were few collectors left, thus supply was constricting.
-Villagers reported they had stopped collecting 2001, and that buds had run out in the areas around the villages -one needed to trek deeper into the National Park to find them.
+Villagers reported they had stopped collecting in 2001, and that buds had run out in the areas around the villages -one needed to trek deeper into the National Park to find them.
 Also, almost all villagers reported being interested in conservation and the potential economic benefits of tourism.
 Buds were seen for sale in surrounding villages in 2000.

 Rafflesia zollingeriana can have a positive effect on the income of local communities by providing employment as guides for ecotourists.
 The species could also potentially be propagated, allowing sustainable harvest of traditional products.